-A 38-year-old Charlestown man identified by police as Victor Pena was arrested and charged with kidnapping on Tuesday after Ambrose was found inside his apartment, Gross said.
+A 38-year-old Charlestown man identified by police as Victor Pena was arrested and charged with kidnapping on Tuesday after she was found inside his apartment, Gross said.

 “When we made entry she was observed standing in the apartment near the suspect," the police commissioner said.
 "We eventually separated them and the suspect was apprehended."

-Around 11:40 p.m., Ambrose was spotted on surveillance video with "two unknown males."
-One of them walked ahead of Ambrose, while the other "place[d] his arm around" her, police said, and later identified as Pena.
+Around 11:40 p.m., she was spotted on surveillance video with "two unknown males."
+One of them walked ahead of her while the other "place[d] his arm around" her, police said, and later identified as Pena.

-Surveillance video from around 12 a.m. showed Ambrose "being accompanied by that same male, still with his arm around her," leaving a train station in Charlestown.
-At 12:13 a.m., Ambrose and the man were spotted walking, and soon after, the woman's phone was recorded as being in a nearby housing development.
+Surveillance video from around 12 a.m. showed her "being accompanied by that same male, still with his arm around her," leaving a train station in Charlestown.
+At 12:13 a.m., she and the man were spotted walking, and soon after, the woman's phone was recorded as being in a nearby housing development.